-The Grimwade Centre for Cultural Materials Conservation is built on the conviction that culture matters to individuals and societies, and on the understanding that it has a critical role to play in the articulation and preservation of culture through its interdisciplinary research, teaching and engagement programs of national and international reach and relevance.
-Bringing together the scientific, cultural and historical domains of practice, the Grimwade Centre addresses community-embedded research questions under the following research platforms.
+The Grimwade Centre for Cultural Materials Conservation is built on the conviction that culture matters to individuals and societies, and on the understanding that the University of Melbourne has a critical role to play in the articulation and preservation of culture through teaching, research and knowledge transfer.

 Conservation in the Asia-Pacific

-This includes an understanding of the materiality of the cultural record, the way they behave and age in diverse climatic conditions, and the increasing risk of natural disasters.
+As a citizen of the Asia-Pacific region the Grimwade Centre seeks to understand the materiality of our local cultural record, the way materials behave and age in diverse climatic conditions, and the increasing risk of natural disasters.

-Bringing together the scientific, technical and conservation treatment domains of practice, the Grimwade Centre investigates conservation methods and materials, their ageing and application properties as well the novel use of analytical instrumentation to develop new knowledge in cultural materials conservation.
+Innovation in contemporary practice is an ongoing focus of our research.
+The Grimwade Centre’s research advances conservation methods and materials, their ageing and application properties as well the novel use of analytical instrumentation to develop new knowledge in cultural materials conservation.